-When a pupil is excluded from school it can be difficult for parents to know where to get advice and support, and to know what they should do next.
+When a child is excluded from school it’s sometimes difficult for parents to know what they should do next.

 All school exclusions are governed by national guidance.

-Headteachers can exclude your child if they misbehave in or outside school.
+A headteacher can exclude your child if he or she misbehaves in or outside school.

-Exclusion should only be used as a last resort when the headteacher feels that allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+Exclusion should only be used as a last resort.
+This is when the headteacher feels that if the pupil stayed in school, it would do serious harm.
+This harm would be to the education or welfare of the pupil or others in the school.